All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 AWS DeepRacer is a 3D racing simulator designed to help developers get started with reinforcement learning.
 Using their prebuilt model, you'll be able to focus on designing a reward function and tuning hyperparameters.

 It's free to get started with 10 hours of training on AWS.
-But if you plan on seriously competing you'll need to pay for training, evaluating, and storing your model on AWS.
-Your reward for getting serious will be to rise up the ongoing AWS DeepRacer league.
-From the FAQ section of their website:
+Top racers each year receive an expenses-paid trip to compete in the AWS DeepRacer Championship Cup at re:Invent.
+If you plan on seriously competing you'll need to pay for training, evaluating, and storing your model on AWS.

-Aside from their virtual racing tracks, there is also an option to purchase their DeepRacer Evo (a 1/18th scale autonomous racing car) for USD399 to try out your RL model on physical tracks.
+Aside from their virtual racing tracks, there is also an option to purchase their DeepRacer Evo (a 1/18th scale autonomous racing car) for US$399 to try out your RL model on physical tracks.

 Participants are free to use any language of choice.
-Starter kits are provided in Python and TypeScript.
-The competition runs year-round with an active leaderboard, prizes, and live streams.
+Starter kits are available in Python, TypeScript, and other community-contributed languages.

 Terminal is a two-player tower defense game organized by Correlation One.
 In Terminal, you take turns building structures and mobile units to take down your opponent.

-Terminal features regular seasons (currently on Season 8), which boast ludicrous prize pools (USD200,000+) and end with a finale tournament stream.
+Terminal features regular seasons (currently on Season 8), which boast ludicrous prize pools (US$200,000+) and end with a finale tournament stream.

 Players can use Python, Java, or Rust to build their agents.